aery32/aery32-refguide/source/project_structure.rst

         return 0;
     }

 The ``main.c`` source file contains the default main function where to start.
-At the top of the file couple of header files are also included in advance.
-For example, you most probably are going to use general peripheral input and output pins so ``"aery32/gpio.h"`` has been included.
+At the top of the file, couple of header files are also included in advance.
+For example, you most probably are going to use general peripheral input and output pins so ``aery32/gpio.h`` has been included.

 **board.h**